Jean Michel Jarre joins Nile Rodgers as AFEM Ambassador

 Said Turner, "Like Nile Rodgers, Jean Michael Jarre speaks with the authority of a pioneering artist who is absolutely committed to electronic music.
 Our Ambassadors will play a key role in taking the message of AFEM to the wider world."

 The Association for Electronic Music launched in January 2013 as a not-for-profit grassroots dance music industry lobbying group.
-Early this week it revealed its 51-strong international advisory board which spans 15 countries with representatives of every sector of the dance music business from labels to promoters to managers, and includes noted executives such as Patrick Moxey (Sony Music), David Levy (WME) and James Barton (Live Nation).
+Early this week it revealed its 51-strong international advisory board which spans 15 countries with representatives of every sector of the dance music business from labels to promoters to managers and includes noted executives such as Patrick Moxey (Sony Music), David Levy (WME) and James Barton (Live Nation).

-The coordinators of AFEM are Turner, a partner in the International Music Summit, and entertainment industry lawyer Kurosh Nasseri, who has specialized in the electronic music genre for 20 years, and whose clients include Afrojack, Basto, Deep Dish, Lazy Jay and Paul van Dyk.
+The coordinators of AFEM are Turner, a partner in the International Music Summit, an entertainment industry lawyer Kurosh Nasseri, who has specialized in the electronic music genre for 20 years, and whose clients include Afrojack, Basto, Deep Dish, Lazy Jay and Paul van Dyk.

 Membership of AFEM is open to all companies and individuals whose business is mainly in electronic music.
 An announcement is due shortly on the full membership packages.